-If you’ve been reading my blog or following my exploits on social media, then you know there is a cast of characters, aka friends, that I’m normally grabbing a meal with.
+If you’ve been reading my blog or following my exploits on social media, you know there is a cast of characters, aka friends, that I usually grab a meal with.

 Wondering who these folks are?
 Wonder no more as I give you a breakdown of who they are and how we know each other below.